 Tuesday at the Rovers, Trev says, “Hey guess what I found today?
 Two little kittens in a wheelie bin.”
 Janice says, “aah, really?
 Where are they now?”
 In a cardboard box at her flat, Trev says.
 No one else says anything, except to comment on Janice’s allergy to cats, out of Trev’s earshot.
 Living kittens were put inside a bin destined for the compactor end of a garbage truck.
 And no one comments on it??

 It happens in real life.
 There are people uncaring and cruel enough to find that a way to solve their unwanted kitten and puppy dilemma.
-And they don’t do it thinking “a nice garbage collector will be sure to find them if I put them here.”
+But they don’t do it thinking “a nice garbage collector will surely find them if I put them here”.
 They think this is an easy and cost-free way to get rid of animals.
 And it is, for them.
-It’s not for the animals that are crushed to death by the compactor, and it’s not for the garbage collector who may realize too late that a live animal is being crushed.
+It’s not for the animals that are crushed to death by the compactor.
+It’s also not for the garbage collector who may realize too late that a live animal is being crushed.